tim-cools/lexy-language/Introduction/7_Tables.md

 # Table Syntax

-- A pipe is used te separate columns in a table `|`
+- A pipe is used to separate columns in a table `|`
 - A table header starts and ends and with a separator, and puts a separator in between each column.
 Each column definition starts with the type followed by the name of the column.
 Only primitive types and enums are supported: boolean, string, number, date and custom defined enums.
 - A table row starts and ends and with a separator, and puts a separator in between each column.
 Each column contains the specific value.